-Seva Mandir (SM) runs non-formal education (NFE) centres to cater to children from poor tribal families in 583 villages of Rajasthan.
-Access to education is limited because (a) it is locally unavailable (b) of domestic and economic pressures or (c) it has traditionally not been accorded value.
-SM involves local communities in the management of NFEs and trains local instructors.
-NFEs equip children with essential skills for coping with the challenges of contemporary life.
+Seva Mandir runs primary schools catering to children from poor tribal families in 583 villages of Rajasthan.
+The schools operate in rooms donated by, or rented from, villagers.
+SM involves local communities in the management of its schools and trains local instructors.
+Our schools equip children with essential skills for coping with the challenges of contemporary life.
+They learn literacy and numeric skills, hygiene, and creative activities.
+Visits to city/zoo/library are also undertaken.

-Enabling children to read and write independently with comprehension; Enabling marginalized tribal communities to experience alternative and meaningful education; empowering communities to demand quality education from the government.
+Enabling children to read and write independently with comprehension; enabling marginalized tribal communities to experience alternative and meaningful education; empowering communities to demand quality education from the government.

-Total Funding Received to Date: £134,599
+Total Funding Received to Date: £226,792

-Remaining Goal to be Funded: £54,148
+Remaining Goal to be Funded: £45,943

-Total Funding Goal: £188,747
+Total Funding Goal: £272,735